ClaireLally8/Waggy-Box/README.md

 #### **Typography**

  - **Montserrat:**
-    - The primary font across the webiste, using four different weights: 200, 300, 400, 500
+    - The primary font across the website, using four different weights: 200, 300, 400, 500
     - Montserrat is a clean font used regularly, so it is both an attractive and appropriate choice to be the primary font across the site.

 - **Rubik**